 Palau’s Capital: Melekeok and the Ngerulmud

-Melekeok, Palau’s capital, is the home of Palau’s capital building, the Ngerulmud, the administrative seat of Palau.
+Melekeok, Palau’s capital, is the home of Palau’s capitol building, the Ngerulmud, the administrative seat of Palau.
 It is a most impressive building, maybe a little too grand for such a modest, but lovely town as Melekeok!
-Make sure to take a picture of this almost surreal sight!

 The Ngardmau Waterfall in Babeldaob